-Polygon features, with the exception of a few special cases called structuring layers, sit adjacent to each other like pieces of a jigsaw puzzle, rather than on top of each other.
+Polygon features, fit with each other topologically within structuring layers.
+This means that polygons sit adjacent to each other like pieces of a jigsaw puzzle, rather than on top of each other.
 In figure 8 below it can be seen that a building, if 'removed', leaves its footprint in the land feature; the land feature does not exist below the building.